Working with Snakemake

 """

-There is a temporary file here called tempfile which is the uncompressed version of the input, since Bowtie2 cannot use compressed files.
+There is a temporary file here called tempfile which is the uncompressed version of the input fasta file.
+This file is created when the rule starts ( since Bowtie2 cannot use compressed files) but is not needed upon completion.
 There are a number of drawbacks with having files that aren’t explicitly part of the workflow as input/output files to rules:

 • Snakemake cannot clean up these files if the job fails, as it would do for normal output files.